 - clearly explain what's happening to the patient and any family, friends or carers who are there

-- tell any family or friends who are not there about the emergency, if appropriate.
+- tell people important to the patient who are not there about the emergency, if appropriate.

 After an emergency